everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ### Wasm components, WIT, and WASI logging

-Evolution within the Wasm ecosystem is happening at a wicked pace, particularly now that the [path to Wasm components][path-to-components] has been streamlined and standardized, making module-to-module interop a rather trivial endeavor.
-In building Everywhere Computer, we wanted to leverage the [Canonical ABI][canonical-abi] for converting between the values and functions of components in the Component Model with those of modules in [Core WebAssembly][core-wasm] instead of imposing a custom ABI upon our users.
-Essentially, a component is just a wrapper around a core module that specifies its imports, internal definitions, and exports using interfaces defined by an IDL format called [Wit][wit].
-Unlike core modules, however, components may not have export Wasm memory, which reinforces sandboxing and enables interoperation between languages with different memory assumptions.
-For example, a component that relies on Wasm-GC (garbage collected) memory compiled from a dynamic language can seamlessly interact with a standard component using linear memory compiled from a static language.
+Evolution within the Wasm ecosystem is happening at a wicked fast pace, particularly now that the [path to Wasm components][path-to-components] has been streamlined and standardized, module-to-module interop is trivial.

+In Everywhere Computer, we decided to use the [Canonical ABI][canonical-abi] for converting between the values and functions of Component Model components with those of [Core WebAssembly][core-wasm] modules instead of imposing a custom ABI upon our users.
+A component is just a wrapper around a core module that specifies its imports, internal definitions, and exports using interfaces defined by the [WIT][wit] IDL format.

+Unlike core modules, components may not export Wasm memory, reinforcing Wasm sandboxing and enabling interoperation between languages with different memory assumptions.
+For example, a component that relies on Wasm-GC (garbage collected) memory compiled from a dynamic language can seamlessly interact with a component compiled from a static language using linear memory.

 Everywhere Computer strives for [simplicity][simple-made-easy].
-By standardizing on the Component model and it's tooling (e.g. [cargo-component][cargo-component], [wit-bindgen][wit-bindgen]), we're able to run workflows combining components from different languages without needing to handle incomplete Wasm modules, maintain a growing set of SDKs, or introduce custom tooling tailored to our specific ecosystem.
-As another example, our Homestar runtime utilizes alternate formats as internal [intermediate representations][ir].
-Standardizing on Wit allows us to [interpret][wit-to-ipld] between Wit values and other data models at runtime without function writers having to know anything about what our internal format(s) are.
+By adopting the Component model and its tooling (for example, [cargo-component][cargo-component] and [wit-bindgen][wit-bindgen]), we can run workflows combining components from different languages without handling incomplete Wasm modules or introducing custom tooling, bindgens, or SDKs for our ecosystem.

+In addition, our Homestar runtime utilizes alternate formats as internal [intermediate representations][ir].
+By adopting WIT, we can [interpret][wit-to-ipld] between WIT values and other data models at runtime without function writers knowing anything about our internal formats.

 #### Embedding Wasmtime